 Designating funds to Income Drawdown can have an impact on your pension fund and the investments that are held under it, including automatic switching.
-Automatic switching is where units in one fund are cancelled and new units are purchased in a different fund, usually to help prepare your pension pot for how you intend to take your retirement benefits.
+Automatic switching is where units in one fund are cancelled and new units are purchased in a different fund, usually to protect the value of your policy.
 Different terms are used to describe this in different product terms and conditions.
 Examples of the terms used are Lifestyling, Phased Switching and Lifestaging strategies.
 If automatic switching applies to your policy this will continue to apply if you Designate funds to Income Drawdown.
 This means switching will continue in the same way as if you have not taken benefits.
 If you change your selected retirement age at the same time as designating to Income Drawdown this may result in your automatic switching option ceasing or an automatic switch of your investments on the day of the change if a Lifestaging option applies in line with your Terms and Conditions.